Knowledge Hub

 You should also include these key provisions to protect your software:

-• Termination rights – you will need the ability to end the licence in specific circumstances, for example, if the customer commits a serious breach, such as allowing unauthorised people to use the software.
-Setting out stringent termination rights can be a powerful way to stop customers from misusing the software, particularly if they are heavily reliant upon it.
+Termination rights: You will need the ability to end the licence in specific circumstances, for example, if the customer commits a serious breach, such as allowing unauthorised people to use the software.
+Setting out stringent termination rights can be a powerful way to stop customers from misusing the software, particularly if they rely heavily on it.

 Other important clauses